matthew-andrews/ft-style-offline-web-app-part-4/README.md

 }
 ```

 Much like **/sources/articles/article.js** the role of this class is to just return article data.
-If the ```get``` function is passed a parameter (and ID of the article) it will return a single article, otherwise it will return all the articles in the RSS feed.
+If the `get` function is passed a parameter (and ID of the article) it will return a single article, otherwise it will return all the articles in the RSS feed.

-To make writing the explanations for the tutorial simpler to explain, I've not bothered to combine some of the logic in this file with the logic in **/api/articles/index.php** - even though it is almost exactly the same.
-The only difference is **/api/article/index.php** outputs a json encoded object - used by the Javascript in the demo app, whereas this file is will be used by other PHP files to get a PHP associative array containing article data.
+To simplify the explanations in this tutorial I've not bothered to combine some of the logic in this file with the logic in **/api/articles/index.php** - even though it is almost exactly the same.
+The only difference is **/api/article/index.php** outputs a json encoded object - used by the Javascript in the demo app, whereas this file will be used by other PHP files to get a PHP associative array containing article data.

 ### /server/articles/articlescontroller.php